UN agrees to urgent debate on racism and police violence | DW | 15.06.2020

 Hundreds of activist groups call for special session

-Burkina Faso last week filed a request for the debate on behalf of African countries, the statement said.
+Burkina Faso last week filed the request for the debate on behalf of African countries, the statement said.

 The US is not a member of the Geneva-based council, having left two years ago over claims of bias against its ally Israel.